mcfiston/Diet_ITS_Barcoding/README.md

 # Diet_ITS_Barcoding
 Pipeline for processing ITS barcoding data from "Moorhouse-Gann et al. Impacts of Ecological Replacement on an Island Ecosystem"

+Please note - this is NOT a finished program, but just a set of scripts used for processing one particular dataset.
+We have not tested how generalisable they are to other datasets so use at your own risk.

 ## Run_all.sh
 Runs all the appropriate scripts and intermediate formatting steps.